 Is there an ATM on the Island?

-There is one ATM on Nusa Lembongan in Jungut Batu, however it is used frequently, so sometimes it can be out of service!
-Batu Karang takes credit cards and does have a cash advance facility here at the resort for our in house guests.
+There are several ATMs on the island, however they can be unreliable at times.
+We recommend to either bring Rupiah or take advantage of the cash advance from Reception.
+Batu Karang accepts credit cards and does have a cash advance facility here at the resort for our in house guests.
 Most large resorts and restaurants take credit card however most places operate on a cash only basis.
 Currency Exchange is also available at our Reception and is offered in Jungut Batu Village.

 What is the 21% Government Tax and Service Charge?